 Search for drenches based on the worms or other parasites targeted, drench group or active and product name.

 Both may increase selection for resistance to the actives in those treatments for two reasons.
-Firstly, worms are exposed to the active for longer.
+Firstly, worms are exposed to the active ingredient for longer.
 This favours surviving resistant worms, which then reproduce.
-Secondly, persistent treatments have a longer time at the end of their protection period where the active concentration drops to a level where partly resistant worms may survive and reproduce.
+Secondly, some persistent treatments have a period at the end of their protection period where the active concentration drops to a level where partly resistant worms may survive and reproduce.

 The most commonly used persistent drenches contain the actives moxidectin or closantel.
 Some moxidectin and closantel products have a “Do Not Use” statement preventing use in animals that may be used to produce milk for human consumption.